 If you become lost while mountaineering, don't fret!
 Just use one of these signals to catch someone's attention from far away.

 Let’s say you notice an aircraft above you, but you have absolutely no tools to signal for help.
 That’s where your arms come in handy!
-Simply raise both of your arms up to form a “Y” shape and wave them around, which signals an aircraft that you’re in need of assistance.
+Simply raise both of your arms up to form a “Y” shape and wave them around, which signals to an aircraft that you’re in need of assistance.

 Large rocks come in handy when you’re unable to build a fire while mountaineering.
 It takes some labor, but the process is quite simple.
 Just find a bunch of rocks and build three large rock piles with them.
 And be sure to space them out about 100 feet from each other in a triangle shape, if at all possible.